Focusing Orientated Therapy

 A intuitive understanding of the felt sense is needed to really understand what I'm talking about, so I'll give a few examples.
 Imagine you're at a party and you spot someone that you have 'a bit of a history' with.
 How does that feel?
 Maybe some butterflies.
 Maybe some vague memories.
 A mixture of things.
 That mix of feelings is a felt sense.
 Or let's say you're taking a walk on a beautiful fresh morning, just after a rain storm.
 You come over a hill, and there, hanging in the air in front of you is a perfect rainbow.
 As you stand there and gaze at it, you feel your chest welling up with an expansive, flowing, warm feeling.
 That feeling is also a felt sense.

 I introduce Focusing in this short video; it might help you to get a better sense of it.

 Your body is a source of immense wisdom and it can communicate to you via your felt senses.
 I often draw on that wisdom, especially when I am working with a client.
 Listening to my own felt sense can give me a deeper understanding of the process of healing that emerges between therapist and client.
 If appropriate, I might invite you to open your awareness to your own felt senses.
 Once you have the knack of Focusing, it will stay with you and serve you for the rest of your life.
 It's the single most valuable technique I have ever come across.
-If you're tempted to find out more, contact me about a free session.
+If you're tempted to find out more, contact me about arranging a session.

 I've been practicing Focusing for over ten years and I'm trained as a Focusing Orientated Therapist.